Candelaria, Quezon: Barangays

-Candelaria is politically subdivided into 25 barangays, listed here with their respective Barangay Captains as of 2015 and population as of 2020:
+Candelaria is politically subdivided into 25 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 There are two pronounced seasons in Candelaria: Dry and hot season from March to May, Wet season from June to December.
 Typhoons struck the municipality every three to five years.
 The most remarkable are Supertyphoon Angela (Rosing) in 1995, Typhoon Xangsane (Milenyo) in 2006, and Typhoon Rammasun (Glenda) in 2014.

-Normal temperatures in Candelaria range from 20 C to 32 C. The temperatures became cooler in January with a range of about 18 C, while in April, the hottest month, may rise of up to 36 C.
+Normal temperatures in Candelaria range from 20 C to 32 C. The temperatures became cooler in January with a range of about 18 C, while in April, the hottest month, may rise by up to 36 C.

 Topography

 Candelaria is more elevated in the northern part since it lies at the southern slope of Banahaw and is predominantly agricultural.
 There are plantations of coconut and vegetables in its remote barangays.
 Most of the inhabitants are having poultry and livestock business and in the remaining part of the municipality are farmlands mostly of rice, corn, and other root crops.